 Explore motivation

-We’ve explored the ways that motivation and executive functioning behaviors are closely connected here before.
-If your child lacks sufficient motivation, it’s not likely that teaching more challenging organizational skills will succeed.
-Work with your child to establish a strong ‘why’ and use preference assessments to evaluate motivators.
-If you’ve been working on executive functioning skills for some time, stop to re-evaluate your child’s motivators and rewards to ensure that they continue to have a substantial value.
+We’ve explored the ways that motivation and executive-functioning behaviors are closely connected here before.
+If your learner lacks sufficient motivation, it’s not likely that teaching more-challenging organizational skills will succeed.
+Work with your learner to establish a strong “why” and use preference assessments to evaluate motivators.
+If you’ve been working on executive-functioning skills for some time, stop to re-evaluate motivators and rewards to ensure that they continue to have substantial value.

 Use visuals and reminders

-Many successful teens and adults stay organized by using visuals (checklists, schedules, planners, etc.) and reminders (notes, smartphone alerts, alarms, etc.) Explore different systems with your child or student until you find the right mix of visual supports and strategies that supports their organization skills.
+Many successful teens and adults stay organized by using visuals (checklists, schedules, planners, etc.) and reminders (notes, smartphone alerts, alarms, etc.).
+Explore different systems with your learner until you find the right mix of visual supports and strategies that support their organization skills.

-Your child will use organization skills in all environments.
-While it’s okay to start working on these skills at home, it’s also helpful to coordinate with other stakeholders on your child’s care team.
-Reach out to family members, therapists, teachers, coaches, bosses, and anyone else involved in your child’s day-to-day activities.
-Let them know about the current goals you’re working towards and how they can support them.
+Your learner will use organization skills in all environments.
+While it’s okay to start working on these skills at home, it’s also helpful to coordinate with other stakeholders on your learner’s care team.
+Reach out to family members, therapists, teachers, coaches, bosses, and anyone else involved in your learner’s day-to-day activities.
+Let them know about the current goals you’re working toward and how they can support them.

-Your child’s care team might already be working on these long-term strategies and supports.
+Your learner’s care team might already be working on these long-term strategies and supports.
 They might offer tips on what’s worked well in the past and what the current challenges are.
-The more informed everyone is in your child’s environment, the easier it is to be consistent with your approach.
+The more informed everyone is in your learner’s environment, the easier it is to be consistent with your approach.

 It’s okay to modify your expectations.

 One final thing to consider about long-term strategies and supports for teaching organization skills is that sometimes accommodations are okay.
 Many healthy and thriving adults seek professional support to get and stay organized.
 That’s okay.
-Figuring out your child’s supports and strategies might need to be successful doesn’t make you or them a failure.
-It just means you’ll need to modify your expectations.
+Figuring out what supports and strategies might be most useful doesn’t make anyone a failure.
+It just means you may need to modify your expectations.

-Rather than dwell on the idea that your child might not ever have the same organization skills as their siblings or peers, focus on how they can succeed.
+Rather than dwell on the idea that your learner might not ever have the same organization skills as their siblings or peers, focus on how they can succeed.
 Independence can sometimes mean gradual progress.
 Start slow; it’s a marathon, not a sprint.
 Get organized in one area, and then build up success.
-Most importantly, celebrate the wins when they happen for your child.
+Most importantly, celebrate the wins when they happen.

 Further Reading